imbrem/old-isotope-semantics/semantics.typ

     - Morphisms $cal(C)_T(A, B) = cal(C)(A, T B)$
     - Composition of $f: cal(C)_T(A, B)$ followed by $g: cal(C)_T(B, C)$ given by $f;g^*$ where $f, g$ are taken as morphisms in $cal(C)$
 ])
-Monads can be viewed as capturing a "notion of computation" by considering \(TA\) to represent "computations yielding \(A\)," which may also have some side-effects and dependencies on external input.
+Monads can be viewed as capturing a "notion of computation" by considering $T A$ to represent "computations yielding $A$," which may also have some side-effects and dependencies on external input.
 For example, we may encode
 - Partiality with $T A = A + 1$; in this case $Set_T tilde.eq Pfn$
 - Total nondeterminism with $T A = pset^+ A$
 - Partial nondeterminism with $T A = pset A$; in this case $Set_T tilde.eq Rel$